Subosity/subosity-serverless/README.md

-# subosity-serverless
+# Subosity Serverless

-Serverless/Edge Functions that support the app.
+Serverless/Edge Functions and database migrations that support the Supabase app.